-Never being a person to settle on one creative discipline, alongside his musical output, he has always produced 2D and 3D art, ranging from jewellery and wood carving to photography and printing.
+Never being a person to settle on one creative discipline, alongside his musical output, he studied art at university and has always produced 2D and 3D art, ranging from jewellery and wood carving to photography and printing.
 As a teacher of thirty-seven years, he has also built up something of a reputation for cultivating creativity in the classroom, inspiring children particularly through his use of digital technologies, incorporating film and animation.
 These have always had a strong element of wordplay and rhythm.

 He has recently retired from full-time education to develop his own artistic streak and is curious (and ever-so-slightly worried) to see what he’ll come up with next!
 He continues to perform regularly both with the ‘Rotherham Rogues’ and ‘Meadowland’, as well as collaborating and recording as ‘Short Supply’.